Coconut Lemon Layer Cake (Easter Speckled Egg Cake)

-- Whisk together egg whites, sugar and salt in a heatproof mixing bowl set over (not in) a pan of simmering water.
-Whisk until warm and sugar is dissolved (mixture should feel completely smooth when rubbed between your fingers), about 3 minutes.
+- Whisk together egg whites, sugar, and salt in a heatproof mixing bowl set over (not in) a pan of simmering water.
+Whisk until warm and sugar are dissolved (mixture should feel completely smooth when rubbed between your fingers), about 3 minutes.
 Remove from heat.

 - With an electric mixer with the whisk attachment, whip egg white and sugar mixture for 5 minutes over medium speed.
-Increase speed to medium-high, and whip until stiff, glossy peaks form and meringue has cooled (test by feeling bottom of bowl), about 6 minutes.
+Increase speed to medium-high, and whip until stiff, glossy peaks form and meringue has cooled (test by the feeling of the bottom of the bowl), about 6 minutes.

 - Switch to the paddle attachment.
-With mixer on medium speed, add butter, one piece at a time, beating well after each addition.
-Frosting might look separated at first but keep beating until it comes together.
+With the mixer on medium speed, add butter, one piece at a time, beating well after each addition.
+The frosting might look separated at first but keep beating until it comes together.
 Be patient and it will come together (as long as you dissolved all the sugar in the previous step and your meringue was cool before adding in the butter).